secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 ## Introduction
 It is possible to automatically create scheduled scans for kubernetes entities with the secureCodeBox autodiscovery.
 There are two availble modes that can be activated if needed.
 A _service_ and a _container_ autodiscovery.

-#### Container Autodiscovery
+### Container Autodiscovery
 The container autodiscovery will create a scheduled scan with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options)  for each unique container image in a kubernetes namespace.
 It is currently disabled by default and must be enabled manually.

 Assume that a namespace contains two pods that run a `nginx V1.5` container.
 The container autodiscovery will only create a single scheduled scan for the _nginx_ containers, as both are identical.
-When a third pod inside the namespace is started running a `nginx V1.6` container, the container autodiscovery will create an additional scheduled scan for the `nginx V1.6` container, as it is new and not scanned at this point in time.
+When a third pod inside the namespace is started running a `nginx V1.6` container, the container autodiscovery will create an additional scheduled scan for the `nginx V1.6` container, as it is not scanned at this point in time.
+The container autodiscovery will look at the specific version number of each container when it determiens if the a container is scanned.
 When both `nginx V1.5` pods get deleted the corresponding scheduled scans will also be automatically deleted because the specific container image is no longer present in the namespace.
+The scheduled scan for the `nginx V1.6` container will not be deleted, as it is still running in the namespace.

 In other words: The container autodiscovery will create a single scheduled scan for each unique container image (taking specific version number into account) in a given namespace.

 If a pod consists of multiple containers, the above described logic will be applied to each container individually.

-#### Service Autodiscovery
+### Service Autodiscovery
 The service autodiscovery will create a scheduled scan with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options) for each kubernetetes service it detects.
 The service autodiscovery is enabled by default but can be disabled manually.

 The service autodiscovery will ignore services where the underlying pods do not serve http(s).
-It checks for open ports `80, 443, 3000, 5000, 8000, 8443, 8080`.
+It does this by simply checking for open ports `80, 443, 3000, 5000, 8000, 8443, 8080`.
 It is also sufficient to name the ports `http` or `https` when a different port is used than the ports specified above.
+Every service using a different port or not naming the port accordingly will be ignored.

 ## Setup
 For the sake of the tutorial, it will be assumed that a Kubernetes cluster and the SCB operator is already up and running.
-If not, check out the [installation](/docs/getting-started/installation/) for more information.
+If not, check out the [installation](/docs/getting-started/installation/) tutorial for more information.
 This tutorial will use the `default` and `securecodebox-system` namespace!

-First install `zap-andvanced`and `trivy`:
+First install `zap-andvanced` and `trivy`:
 ```bash
 helm upgrade --install zap-advanced secureCodeBox/zap-advanced
 helm upgrade --install trivy secureCodeBox/trivy
 ```

-Then install the SCB autodiscovery (ContainerAutodiscovery is explicitly enabled in this example):
+Then install the SCB autodiscovery (container autodiscovery is explicitly enabled in this example):
 ```bash
 helm upgrade --namespace securecodebox-system --install auto-discovery-kubernetes secureCodeBox/auto-discovery-kubernetes --set config.containerAutoDiscovery.enabled=true
 ```

-Then annotate the namespace so that the autodiscovery searches the namespace.
+Then annotate the `default` namespace to enable the autodiscovery in that default.
 There are three so called `resourceInclusionModes`.
+These controll which resources the autodiscovery will scan.
 - enabled-per-namespace (default)
 - enabled-per-resource
 - scan-all (scans every service and/ or container in the whole cluster!)